There may be no destination in Argentina that is more popular than Bariloche.

 A few years ago, I came back on a ski trip, read all about skiing in Bariloche here.

-I’m confident this post will give you all you need to know to discover Bariloche.
+But the most recent visits sealed the deal.
+I love it here and I’m confident this post will give you all you need to know to discover Bariloche.

 And stick around to the end of the post for practical advice on when to visit, where to stay, and how to get around.